kivanccakmak/tcp_proxy/README.md

 # usage

-As illustrated above, we assume that the experiment needs 4 devices - *commands provided with IP addresses of figure*.
+As illustrated above, we assume that the experiment needs **4** devices - *commands provided with IP addresses of figure*.
-We also assume that proxy devices would have two different interfaces, one for getting incoming data and one for forwarding data - *commands below provided with ethernet interfaces(eth0, eth1) but those can be anything, such as wlan0 etc*.
+We also assume that proxy devices have two different interfaces, one for getting incoming data and one for forwarding data - *commands below provided with ethernet interfaces(eth0, eth1) but those can be anything*.

 ### configuration
 Connect devices as in topology figure and copy repo to all of them.
 Consequently, if you use different ip addresses, change **network.conf** file, which is in root directory of repo.

+* stream -> Agnostic Source
+* receive -> Agnostic Receiver
+* tx\_proxy -> Transmitter Proxy
+* rx\_proxy -> Receiver Proxy

-#### network.conf's stream
+#### add file
-provide file to forward into stream device's stream/ directory, and update file\_name variable.
+provide raw file to forward into stream/ directory of source device and set it's name into file\_name variable in **network.conf**.

 ### brctl usage
-Both of the proxy nodes should bridge multiple network interfaces via brctl.
+Both of the proxy nodes should bridge multiple network interfaces via **brctl**.

 * `sudo ifconfig eth0 down`
 * `sudo ifconfig eth1 down`